Bjorn-Borg/store_front/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+### Docker Container

+This project runs in a docker container.
+There is a <i>Dockerfile</i> that containerize the application, and a <i>docker-compose.yml</i>
+that exposes the port and creates the volumes of the container.
+To start the project in the container, run:

+``npm run dev:start``

+and to stop it, you can either type Ctrl-X, or in a new terminal run:

+``npm run dev:stop``

+In case you need to install any dependencies to the project, in the terminal type:

+``docker exec -it storefront /bin/bash``

+and then you have a bash session inside the container.
+Once in there you can <i>npm install</i> dependencies as usual, and it will update the <i>packege.json</i> file.

 ## Learn More